mchapman87501/mesa_shape_fingerprinter/README.md

 ### Re-use `ArgParser`

 The `shape_filter_by_radius` source code defines an `ArgParser` for parsing command-line options.
 It should be factored out to its own library for use in all of the user-facing executables.

+### Simplify Code Coverage

+A "second-party" :smile: project, [mchapman87501/arg_parse](https://github.com/mchapman87501/arg_parse), supports creating test code coverage reports using lcov and a "Profile" build type.
+That system for generating coverage reports appears to be more straightforward than what is used in this repository.
+(I have no memory of the inspiration for that "Profile" code -- Mitch) Considering incorporating the "Profile" approach into this repository.